illinois-impact/gpu-algorithms-labs/README.md

         secret_key: <your-secret-key>
         affiliation: <your-affiliation>

-To test the configurations, execute rai with the device_query lab.
-E.g. if you are in the parent directory of this repo, run:
+To test the configurations, execute RAI with the device_query lab.
+For example, if you are in the parent directory of this repo, run:

 ```bash
 rai -p ./labs/device_query